hobbyquaker/mqttDB/README.md

 ### Internal properties

-These properties are set on all objects by _mqttDB_, they can't be changed or deleted.
+These properties are set on all documents by _mqttDB_, they can't be changed or deleted.

 #### `_id`